Conformal field theory on the plane: Fields and correlation functions

-This is actually a special case of the general OPE \eqref{ope}, where the sum over the spectrum of the theory reduces to a combination of fields of the type of $L_n V_\sigma(z_0)$, as follows from the definition of $T(y)$ as a combination of symmetry generators.
-This OPE simplifies if $V_\sigma(z_0)$ is a primary field,
+This is actually a special case of the general OPE \eqref{ope}, where the sum over the spectrum of the theory reduces to a combination of fields of the type of $L_n V_\sigma(z)$, as follows from the definition of $T(y)$ as a combination of symmetry generators.
+This OPE simplifies if $V_\sigma(z)$ is a primary field.
+Using Eqs. \eqref{ldld} and \eqref{lvpv}, we have in this case

-The field $T(y)$ is a \textbf{\boldmath symmetry field} : a field which encodes the action of symmetry transformations, but does not necessarily correspond to a state in the spectrum.
-That field nevertheless obeys the same assumptions of commutativity, associativity, and existence of an OPE, as the fields $V_\sigma(z_0)$.

-The $T(y)V_\sigma(z_0)$ OPE determines the behaviour of $T(y)$ near a field $V_\sigma(z_0)$.
-On the other hand, $T(y)$ is assumed to be holomorphic at any point where no field is present.
-Since our field theory lives on the Riemann sphere, we expect $T(y)$ to be holomorphic at $y=\infty$ as well.
-We will accept that the holomorphy of $T(y)$ at $y=\infty$ means
+where $O(1)$ is regular in the limit $y\to z$.
+In many calculations, $T(y)$ is determined by its poles and residues, and the regular term does not contribute.
+This is because by definition $T(y)$ is holomorphic at any point $y\in\mathbb{C}$ where no field is present.
+Since our field theory lives on the Riemann sphere, $T(y)$ should be holomorphic at $y=\infty$ as well.
+Let us specify what this means.
+(See Exercise \ref{exoti} for a justification.)